uihilab/HydroLang/hydrolang/bmi-implementation/README.md

 ## Scalability and To-Do's
 New updates into the HydroLang will be reflected in any subprojects which use the framework.

-## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/uihilab/HydroLang/blob/master/LICENSE) file for details.

 ## Acknowledgements
 This project is developed by the University of Iowa Hydroinformatics Lab (UIHI Lab): https://hydroinformatics.uiowa.edu/.